ksahlin/strobealign/README.md

 strobealign
 ===========

-strobealign is a fast **short-read aligner**.
-It achieves the speedup by using a dynamic seed size obtained from syncmer-thinned strobemers.
+Strobealign is a fast **short-read aligner**.
+It achieves the speedup by using a dynamic seed size obtained from [syncmer](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7869670/)-thinned [strobemers](https://github.com/ksahlin/strobemers#what-is-a-strobemer).

-strobealign is multithreaded, aligns single-end and paired-end reads, and outputs mapped reads either in SAM format (default) or PAF format (extension-free mapping).

-strobealign is benchmarked for read lengths between 100 and 500 bp.
-A preprint describing v0.7.1 is available [here](https://doi.org/10.1101/2021.06.18.449070).
+Strobealign is multithreaded, aligns single-end and paired-end reads, and outputs mapped reads either in SAM format (default) or PAF format (extension-free mapping).
+A paper describing version 0.7.1 is available [here](https://doi.org/10.1186/s13059-022-02831-7).
+Strobealign is benchmarked for read lengths between 100 and 500 bp.

 See [INSTALLATION](https://github.com/ksahlin/strobealign#installation) and [USAGE](https://github.com/ksahlin/strobealign#usage) to install and run strobealign.
 See [v07 PERFORMANCE](https://github.com/ksahlin/strobealign#v07-performance) for the accuracy and runtime performance of strobealign.